Skip to content

 The index is a pure accelerator: it rebuilds automatically when history is rewritten (rebase, force-push, filter-repo) and the tools fall back to live history walks if the index is stale.

-• Prefer these tools over shelling out to git log, git blame, git diff.
+• Prefer git modes over shelling out to git log, git blame, git diff.
 Structured results cost fewer tokens to parse.

-• Use recent_changes instead of parsing git log output.
+• Use git recent instead of parsing git log output.
 Get commit hashes, paths, and timestamps directly.

-• Use blame_file / blame_symbol instead of git blame.
+• Use git blame / git blame-symbol instead of shelling out to git blame.
 Symbol-level blame is more precise than line-level.

-• Use diff_outline for structural diffs.
+• Use git diff-outline for structural diffs.
 Skip implementation details and focus on what symbols changed.

-• Use search_git_history for commit message mining.
+• Use git search for commit message mining.
 Full-text search over message and author is cheaper than parsing the log.

 Code intelligence · Document search